omnitrix21/omnitrix21.github.io/post_005.md

 *Bottom line:* The gap between a ₹8,000 phone and a ₹80,000 Pixel will feel even wider.

 ### 2. Custom ROMs Are in Trouble
-Ever used LineageOS or Pixel Experience ROM?
+Using LineageOS, Crdroid, nightly or weekly beta builds eh?
 Here's what changes:
 - 📅 Updates will arrive late
 - 🔧 Developers must reverse-engineer features
 - 🐛 More bugs to struggle with